ramigs/nuxt-fauna-article/nuxt-fauna.md

 pre-rendering is not all we will be doing.
 We will also to load the details of a client-side hydration

+"The primary focus will be on"

+The tutorial section will

 At the end you/When we finish, you'll be able to take this example, translate and apply it to your specific use case.
+"You can also adapt this tutorial context for other real-time apps very easily."

 ## Why a repository catalogue?